Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Introduction

-The aim of this work is to prove quantitative weak propagation of chaos for \eqref{McKVSDE_intro} assuming that the drift $b$ is bounded and Hölder continuous in some precise sense with respect to both space and measure variables (see Assumption \ref{Assumption2} for the precise assumptions).
-As we are not in a Lipschitz framework, the standard method originally developed by Sznitman \cite{SznitmanTopicspropagationchaos1991} in the Brownian case does not apply.
-We need to benefit from a regularization by noise phenomenon, even only to prove the well-posedness of \eqref{McKVSDE_intro}.
-The main difficulty is that the dependence of the drift $b$ with respect to the measure is general, and we thus need differential calculus on the space of measures.
+The aim of this work is to prove quantitative weak propagation of chaos for \eqref{McKVSDE_intro}, assuming that the drift $b$ is bounded and Hölder continuous in some precise sense with respect to both space and measure variables (see Assumption \ref{Assumption2} for the precise assumptions).
+The method that we use relies on the semigroup acting on functions defined on $\PPP$, associated with the McKean-Vlasov SDE.
+More details are given below.
+The study in the Brownian case has been made by Chaudru de Raynal and Frikha \cite{deraynal2021wellposedness,frikha2021backward}, under similar assumptions.
+The main difficulties here are the following.
+Firstly, the dependence of the drift $b$ with respect to the measure variable is general, so that differential calculus for functions defined on $\PP$ is needed.
 We use the notion of linear (functional) derivative (see Definition \ref{deflinearderivative}).
-The study in the Brownian case has been made by Chaudru de Raynal and Frikha \cite{deraynal2021wellposedness,frikha2021backward} under similar assumptions, and our work is inspired by this.
-However since $Z$ has an infinite moment of order $2$, another difficulty here is that it is not possible to work in $L^2$ and benefit from all the theory developed in this framework, in particular for Mean-field games.\\
+Secondly, since the coefficients are not Lipschitz continuous, one needs to benefit from a regularization by noise phenomenon, in particular to prove the well-posedness of \eqref{McKVSDE_intro}.
+Thirdly, since $Z$ is a Lévy process having an infinite moment of order $2$, another difficulty here is the impossibility of working in $L^2.$ It is thus impossible to rely on the tools, mentioned above, developed for Mean-Field Games in the $L^2$ framework.
+Moreover, the presence of jumps induces supplementary technical difficulties to develop such tools.\\

 In the first part of this work, the weak well-posedness of \eqref{McKVSDE_intro} is established through the related nonlinear martingale problem by using the Banach fixed point theorem applied on a suitable complete metric space (see Assumption \ref{Assumption1} and Theorem \ref{Thm_wellposedness}).
-The well-posedness of \eqref{McKVSDE_intro} was already shown in \cite{frikha_menozzi_konakov} by using the same fixed point argument.
-The fixed point theorem is only shown to hold in small time in \cite{frikha_menozzi_konakov}, which is enough for the well-posedness.
-However, in the following, we need to apply the Banach fixed point theorem on the whole time interval $[0,T]$ in order to use Picard iterations to approximate the solution to \eqref{McKVSDE_intro}.
+Notice that the well-posedness of \eqref{McKVSDE_intro} was already shown in \cite{frikha_menozzi_konakov} by using the same fixed point argument.
+The fixed point theorem is only proved to hold in small time in \cite{frikha_menozzi_konakov}, which is enough for the well-posedness.
+However, in the following, we need to apply the Banach fixed point theorem on the whole time interval $[0,T]$ in order to use Picard iterations to approximate the solution to \eqref{McKVSDE_intro} on $[0,T]$.
 That is why we do the proof a bit differently to obtain this result.\\